February 17

 0 comments

-The chef, my soon to be lord and master, asked me to come in a week before I was due to start.
+The chef, my soon-to-be lord and master, asked me to come in a week before I was due to start.
 I sat at the bar to wait for her.
-When she came downstairs from the second floor kitchen to meet me she merely introduced herself and handed me a menu, telling me to study it and that she’d see me in a week.
+When she came downstairs from the second-floor kitchen to meet me, she merely introduced herself and handed me a menu, telling me to study it and that she’d see me in a week.
 We shook hands.

 So I peeled shrimp, first taking the headless thing and using kitchen shears to snip along its rudimentary spine.
-This served two purposes; to open up the shell and make it easier to remove and then slice open it’s flesh to gain access to the poop chute, so-called because this gritty tube apparently held the shrimp’s last meal.
-Pull out the poop chute and crack the shell off leaving the last centimeter in place so the tail would still be attached.
+This served two purposes; to open up the shell and make it easier to remove and then slice open its flesh to gain access to the poop chute, so-called because this gritty tube apparently held the shrimp’s last meal.
+Pull out the poop chute and crack the shell off, leaving the last centimeter in place so the tail would still be attached.
 My first lesson in haute cuisine: classy joints serve shrimp tail on.

 – Ivy Knight